canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

 Enabling default service esm-infra
 Updating package lists
 ESM Infra enabled
-This machine is now attached to 'UA Infra - Essential (Virtual)'
+This machine is now attached to 'Ubuntu Pro'

-SERVICE       ENTITLED  STATUS    DESCRIPTION cis           yes       disabled  Center for Internet Security Audit Tools esm-infra     yes       enabled   Expanded Security Maintenance for Infrastructure fips          yes       n/a       NIST-certified FIPS modules fips-updates  yes       n/a       Uncertified security updates to FIPS modules livepatch     yes       n/a       Canonical Livepatch service
+SERVICE       ENTITLED  STATUS    DESCRIPTION esm-apps      yes       enabled   Expanded Security Maintenance for Applications esm-infra     yes       enabled   Expanded Security Maintenance for Infrastructure livepatch     yes       enabled   Canonical Livepatch service

 NOTICES
-Operation in progress: ua attach
+Operation in progress: pro attach

-Enable services with: ua enable <service>
+Enable services with: pro enable <service>
 ```

-Once the UA client is attached to your UA account, you can use it to activate various services,
+Once the Ubuntu Pro Client is attached to your Ubuntu Pro account, you can use it to activate various services,
 including: access to ESM packages, Livepatch, FIPS, and CIS.
 Some features are specific to certain
 LTS releases